SPINAL CORD INJURY & SSD BENEFITS

 - UTAH FREE AND LOW COST HEALTH CLINICS

 Additionally, it is possible for the SSA to send you to an exam with one of their doctors.
-If the SSA sends you to a doctor exam, make sure that you bring the things that you use to help you walk or sit.
-For example, bring your cane or walker to the exam.
+If the SSA sends you to a doctor exam, make sure you bring your cane or walker to the exam.
 Also, if you use a brace for your back or other part of your body, then wear it.
 Finally, remember that at the exam you could be under SSA investigation.

 HIRE US FOR OUR YEARS OF SSD LEGAL EXPERIENCE